donaldtmcknight/microDecon/README.md

 ## Description
 Contamination is a serious and widespread problem in metabarcoding studies (particularly bacterial microbiome studies). microDecon provides an easy method of identifying and removing contaminant reads post-sequencing.
 It uses the data in one or more blank samples that were carried throughout the entire project (collection, extraction, amplification, and sequencing) to identify and remove the reads in each actual sample that are from contamination.
 Because it removes reads rather than entire OTUs, it is a large improvement over existing methods.
-A more detailed explanation of the algorithms it uses can be found in the user's guide.
+It was designed specifically for microbiome sequencing studies (e.g., 16S bacterial studies and ITS fungal studies), but it should be applicatble to metabarcoding studies more generally.
+A more detailed explanation of the algorithms it uses can be found in the
+User's Guide.

 ## Installation
 Simply copy, paste, and run the following code in R.